DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README.md

-# Technical Nuances of World of Deep-Learning | Reinforcement-Learning | Deep-Reinforcement-Learning
+# Technical Nuances of World of Deep-Learning | Deep-Reinforcement-Learning |
 In this repository, sharing

  - ["AI Code Applications"](#deepNN-apps) for